HAKORADev/IMDER/Algorithms.md

 ## Introduction

-IMDER features 9 distinct image processing algorithms, each designed for specific visual effects and use cases.
+IMDER features **10 distinct image processing algorithms** (increased from 9), each designed for specific visual effects and use cases.
 Unlike tools that offer only one transformation method, IMDER gives you a toolkit of approaches, each with unique characteristics.
 This document explains how each algorithm works, when to use it, and what makes it special.

 **Key Concepts:**
 - **Pixel Assignment**: How pixels from the base image map to positions in the target image